wdporter/acim/text/3-the-innocent-perception/index.md

 #### expanded

-8.&emsp;The innocence of God is the true state of the mind of His [God’s] Son.
+8. The innocence of God is the true state of the mind of His [God’s] Son.
 <sup>2</sup>In this state [of innocence] your mind knows God, for God is not symbolic; He [God] is Fact.
 <sup>3</sup>Knowing His [God’s] Son as he [God’s son] is, you realise that the Atonement, not sacrifice, is the only appropriate gift for God’s altar, where nothing except perfection belongs.
 <sup>4</sup>The understanding of the innocent is truth.